nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 <strong>17 percent of New Yorkers, or about 1,400,000 people, live in poverty.</strong> Living in poverty impacts health in many ways.
 These include:

-- Financial and emotional stress: medical debt and making difficult choices between rent, food, medical care, and bills.
+- Financial pressures: stress and anxiety from being unable to pay for all costs of living and having to choose whether to pay for rent, food, medical care or other necessities.

-- Unhealthy and unstable housing conditions: illness from increased exposure to weather-related illnesses from not being able to afford air conditioning or heat.
+- Unhealthy and unstable housing conditions: increased exposure to weather-related illnesses from not being able to afford air conditioning or heat.
+Lack of building maintenance can lead to housing conditions that result in pests, mold and dust that can worsen asthma and other medical conditions.
+Read more about how housing creates health.

 - Food insecurity: lack of access to fresh food or enough food.